vibya/Loan-Default-Prediction/README.md

-# bank-loan-approver-app
+# loan-approver-app
-This application uses machine learning to predict the probability of a default for new loan applications and offer an appropriate interest rate offer.
+This application uses machine learning to predict the probability of a customer defaulting on their payments.

+This does not replace Underwriting but adds a layer on top to give additional insights in to a customer loan worthiness.

+All the customer and client information has been stripped from the code repo and been made to look as generic as possible.

+Please contact if you have specific questions about the model, data or any other aspects of this app.